History of nursing in the United Kingdom: 1900–1914

+1914-1920

 First World War

 By the beginning of the First World War in 1914, military nursing still had only a small role for women in Britain; 10,500 nurses enrolled in Queen Alexandra's Imperial Military Nursing Service (QAIMNS) and the Princess Mary's Royal Air Force Nursing Service.
 These services dated to 1902 and 1918, and enjoyed royal sponsorship.
 There also were 74,000 Voluntary Aid Detachment (VAD) nurses who had been enrolled by the Red Cross.
 The ranks that were created for the new nursing services were Matron-in-Chief, Principal Matron, Sister and Staff Nurses.
 Women joined steadily throughout the War.
 At the end of 1914, there were 2,223 regular and reserve members of the QAIMNS and when the war ended there were 10,404 trained nurses in the QAIMNS.

-Grace McDougall (1887–1963) was the energetic commandant of the First Aid Nursing Yeomanry (FANY), which had formed in 1907 as an auxiliary to the home guard in Britain.
-McDougall at one point was captured by the Germans but escaped.
-The British army wanted nothing to do with them so they drove ambulances and ran hospitals and casualty clearing stations for the Belgian and French armies.

 The First World War provided the final impetus to the establishment of nursing regulation, partly because of the specific contribution made by nurses to the war effort and also as a reflection of the increased contribution of women more generally in society.
 The College of Nursing (later the Royal College of Nursing) was established in 1916 and three years later persuaded a backbench Member of Parliament (MP), Major Richard Barnett, to introduce a private members bill to establish a regulatory system.

 The bill was finally passed in December 1919 and separate Nurses Registration Acts were passed for England/Wales, Scotland and Ireland, which was still part of the United Kingdom at the time.
 These acts established the General Nursing Council for England and Wales and the other bodies which survived intact until the legislative changes in 1979 which were to create the UKCC and the National Boards of Nursing.
 Ethel Gordon Fenwick was the first nurse on the English register.